Internet DRAFT - draft-gruessing-ntp-ntpv5-requirements

 At a high level, NTPv5 should be a protocol that is capable of

-operating in both local networks and also over public internet
+operating in local networks and over public internet connections

-connections where packet loss, delay, and even filtering may occur.
+where packet loss, delay, and filtering may occur.
+It should be able

 Servers SHOULD have a new identifier that peers use as reference,

-this SHOULD NOT be a FQDN, an IP address, or identifier tied to a
+this SHOULD NOT be a FQDN, an IP address, or an identifier tied to a

-certificate.
-Servers SHOULD be able to migrate and change their
+public certificate.
+Servers SHOULD be able to migrate and change

-identifiers as stratum topologies or network configuration changes
+their identifiers as stratum topologies or network configuration

-Clients SHOULD re-establish connections with servers at an interval
+Clients SHOULD periodically re-establish connections with servers to

-to prevent attempting to maintain connectivity to dead host and give
+prevent attempting to maintain connectivity to a dead host and give

-network operators the ability to move traffic away from IP addresses
+network operators the ability to move traffic away from hosts in a

 3.2.
 Algorithms

-Algorithms describing functions such as clock filtering, selection
+The use of algorithms describing functions such as clock filtering,

 The working group should consider creating a separate informational